Avoid these habits when moving into bear country in Metro Vancouver

-Moving into bear-active cities should not be an anxiety-filled ordeal.
+Moving into bear country should not be an anxiety-filled ordeal.
 Most bear-active cities like Coquitlam or North Vancouver, are beautiful scenic cities, with the local mountains and forests right in their backyards.
 Some believe that having black bear encounters, or worrying about them damaging your property, is a price to pay to live in a scenic city by the mountains.
 However, if you and your neighbours take some precautionary measures to bear-proof common attractants, bears will be kept from coming into your property.

 Another factor that plays a huge role in attracting black bears into the city are the potential food sources.
 This is good information to keep in mind when you are viewing properties in bear-active cities.
 You may want to take note of your potential neighbours and their habits.
 Do they keep their yard well kept?
 Do they have garbage containers that are placed outside unsecured?
 Do they have bird feeders that are hanging low enough for bears to reach?
 If so, you may want to think twice before moving into that neighbourhood.